|Hockey East Staff|

 DICK DECAPRIO - CHIEF OBSERVER

-Dick DeCaprio enters his seventh season as Chief Observer for Hockey East, after serving as Supervisor of Officials for six seasons.
+Dick DeCaprio enters his eighth season as Chief Observer for Hockey East, after serving as Supervisor of Officials for six seasons.
 DeCaprio is a former on-ice official, who succeeded 12-year veteran supervisor Brendan Sheehy in 2006.

 DeCaprio, a native of Arlington, Massachusetts, has enjoyed a wide range of hockey experiences since his graduation from Boston University in 1968.
 Following his playing days for Jack Kelley, DeCaprio became a referee, working high school and college games, including Hockey East games, for more than two decades.
 Toward the end of his officiating career, he began assigning high school games in the Greater Boston area.